Black mamba snakes live in the savannas and rocky hills of southern and eastern Africa.

 Black Mamba’s Matter

 The original Black Mamba is 2x weight division boxing champion and uncle to Floyd Mayweather, the late Roger Mayweather.
-He popularized term, “you don’t know sh*t about boxing.”
-The younger Black Mamba showed us all we didn’t know sh*t about basketball as he changed the levels upward.
+He popularized the term, “you don’t know sh*t about boxing.”
+The younger Black Mamba showed us all we didn’t know sh*t about basketball as he raised the levels of hard work and greatness upward.

 Although the two were generations apart their impact and names will live forever.